 3 See for one article of many that articulates this: https://www.theguardian.com/commentisfree/2018/oct/31/law-breaker-save-planet-direct-action-civil-disobedience .
 Of course, there are often creative ways to avoid de jure overstepping a city government’s abilities.
 For example, if national laws requires a city to allow people driving fuel combusting cars on nationally administered streets through city boundaries, the city can still block each and every connection from there to its own roads.
 Logically, the street will no longer be part of the city’s traffic infrastructure.

-4 The range between minimum and maximum capacity should be a factor of 2 or more, as that allows two shrinking autarkies to merge, as a way to slowly depopulate Earth to reasonable levels of 500 – 1,500 million people.
+4 The range between minimum and maximum capacity should be a factor of 2 or more.
+That allows two shrinking autarkies to merge, opening a way to slowly depopulate Earth to a reasonable human population size of 500 – 1,500 million.

 5 See: Paul Hawken, Natural Capitalism, (1999) p.
 81. For a full quote and explanation, see: Annie Leonard: “Story Of Stuff, Referenced and Annotated Script”, p.
 9 footnote 44, https://storyofstuff.org/wp-content/uploads/movies/scripts/Story%20of%20Stuff.pdf